brewchetta/flatiron-blog-timer-extension/README.md

 ### Firefox Instructions

-Clone this repo and navigate to about:debugging in the browser.
+Clone this repo and navigate to `about:debugging` in the browser.
 Choose 'This Firefox' from the sidebar and select 'Load Temporary Add-on...'

 Navigate to the repo and choose `manifest.json`.
 The extension should now be loaded for this session of firefox.

 ### Chrome Instructions

-There is a chrome branch for this extension.
-Clone down the repo and `git checkout chrome` once you've navigated to the repo.
+Clone this repo and navigate to `/chrome://extensions` in the browser.
+In the upper right turn on `Developer mode`.

-TODO: Add instructions for loading a temporary chrome extension.
+Click `Load unpacked` and navigate to the repo, choosing the entire folder.
+The extension should now be loaded for this session of chrome.

 ### Using the Extension